 Hanni Levy has had close ties to the Jewish Museum Berlin for many years.
 In conversation with Aubrey Pomerance, Head of the Archive, she describes her wartime memories and experiences.
 Hanni Levy, born in 1924, survived the Nazi era in hiding in Berlin with the help of courageous friends.

 3 December, 7 pm

-Peter Neuhof speaks about his memories and experiences in an interview with Aubrey Pomerance, head of the archive.
+Peter Neuhof speaks about his memories and experiences in an interview with Aubrey Pomerance, head of the archive (in German).
 His parents were active members of the German Communist Party (KPD) and were arrested in 1943.
 Peter was able to remain in the parental home.

 28 and 29 May 2018

 Born in Breslau in 1925, Anita Lasker Wallfisch studied cello in Berlin from 1938.
 In 1942, Anita’s parents were deported to Izbica and murdered, and in 1943 Anita and her sister Renate were deported to Ausschwitz.

 Margot Friedländer was born in 1921 in Berlin and has had close ties with the museum for many years.
 She reads from her memoir, which takes its title from her mother’s last message to her: Try to Make Your Life.
 Followed by a brief discussion with Aubrey Pomerance, Head of the Archive.